tom-barbereau/tom-barbereau.github.io/content/posts/surface-scratch.md

 readTime: true
 autonumber: true
 math: true
-tags: ["your", "tags"]
+tags: ["research", "technology", "decentralisation", "critical-perspective"]
-showTags: false
+showTags: true
 ---

 My academic path was determined early.
 I come from privilege; one where my grandparents enjoyed an academic education, and so did their kids - my parents.
 All of them - willingly or unwillingly - fostered in me a pragmatic outlook.